ieabbas/DailyProgrammerChallenges/README.md

 # DailyProgrammerChallenges
-This repository contains the challenges posted from the DailyProgrammerChallenges GitHub repository that can be found at https://github.com/FreddieV4/DailyProgrammerChallenges.
+This repository contains solutions to the challenges taken from the DailyProgrammerChallenges GitHub repository

+https://github.com/FreddieV4/DailyProgrammerChallenges.